alt-nikitha/Sonnet-Generator/README.md

 ## Model
 The model is character-based and does not learn the meaning or context of words.
 A sonnet like any poem is abstract and does not have clearly understandable meaning.
 For this reason, it is sufficient for the model to learn the sequences of characters alone.
 With a sequence of 100 characters, it is able to predict a much longer sequence of text with a proper structure.
 The model uses a special type of Recurrent Neural Network (RNN) called a Long Short Term Memory (LSTM) Netowrk to remember relevant patterns in previous sequences, forget unnecessary details, and predict the next sequence.

+## Environment/Tools Used

+-Bootstrap 4
+-Flask
+-Google Colab
+-GitHub
+-Heroku
+-Tensor Flow
+Additionally, all the installation packages are present in the requirements.txt file

 ### Training

 To train the model from scratch, a system with a GPU is required.
 It is recommended that the files be run on a service that provides GPU support such as Google Colab.
 To train the model on colab, use the following steps: